Tropical methods for building real space sextics with totally real tritangent planes: Tropical hyperflexes

 Furthermore, the Jacobian of the initial system at this point has non-zero value, so the lifting of this solution over $\overline{\K}$ is unique by~\autoref{lm:multivariateHensel}.
 Thus, we cannot have two tangency points between $V(\sextic)$ and $V(\ell)$ with tropicalization $P$ in the absence of classical hyperflexes. \end{proof}

-\begin{proposition} Assume that $\Gamma$ has a tropical hyperflex of type (4b).
-Then, the corresponding tritangent line $\Lambda$ does not lift to a tritangent curve to $V(\sextic)$ defined over $\overline{\K}$. \end{proposition} \begin{proof} We argue by contradiction and let $(\ell, p,p')$ be a local lift of the tangency $P$.
+\begin{proposition} Assume that $V(\sextic)$ has no hyperflexes and that $\Lambda$ is tritangent to $\Gamma$ and has a tropical hyperflex of type (4b).
+Then, $\Lambda$ does not lift to a tritangent curve to $V(\sextic)$ defined over $\overline{\K}$. \end{proposition} \begin{proof} We argue by contradiction and let $(\ell, p,p')$ be a local lift of the tangency $P$.
 Our $\Dn{4}$-orbit representative $\Lambda$ has an edge of slope one and the tropical hyperflex $P$ is its lower-vertex.
 Furthermore, $P$ lies in the relative interior of an edge $e$ of $\Gamma$ of slope $-1/3$, and $e^{\vee}$ has endpoints $(u,0)$ and $(u+1,3)$.
+We let $a$ and $c$ be the corresponding coefficients on $\sextic$.

 Up to rescaling of $\sextic$ and translations in $\RR^2$ we assume that $\sextic \in R[x,y]\smallsetminus \mathfrak{M}R[x,y]$ and set $P=(0,0)$.
 The local system at $(0,0)$ defining this triple is given by the vanishing of the equations